-Daylight saving time (DST) for 2013 ends at 2:00 a.m. (local time) on Sunday, November 3rd.
-Clocks should be set back one hour except in Hawaii; American Samoa; Guam; Puerto Rico; the Virgin Islands; and most of Arizona, where daylight saving time is not observed.
+Daylight saving time (DST) for 2014 begins at 2:00 a.m. (local time) on Sunday, March 9.
+Clocks should be set ahead one hour except in Hawaii; American Samoa; Guam; Puerto Rico; the Virgin Islands; and most of Arizona, where they take mercy on their residents by not observing daylight saving time.

 The U.S. Department of Transportation also reminds Americans to change the batteries in their smoke detectors when they change the time on their clocks.